devtut/generate/docs/python/pip-pypi-package-manager.md

 ### Note on Installing Pre-Releases

 Pip follows the rules of [Semantic Versioning](http://semver.org/) and by default prefers released packages over pre-releases.
 So if a given package has been released as `V0.98` and there is also a release candidate `V1.0-rc1` the default behaviour of `pip install` will be to install `V0.98` - if you wish to install the release candidate, **you are advised to test in a virtual environment first**, you can enable do so with `--pip install --pre` **package-name** or `--pip install --pre --upgrade` **package-name**.
-In many cases pre-releases or release candidates may not have wheels built for all platform &amp; version combinations so you are more likely to encounter the issues above.
+In many cases pre-releases or release candidates may not have wheels built for all platform & version combinations so you are more likely to encounter the issues above.

 ### Note on Installing Development Versions